Travel.State.Gov >

 Receive a Referral for a Child from the Central Authority

-If both the United States and the Philippines determine that you are suitable and eligible to adopt, and the Philippines’ Central Authority for Convention adoptions has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the Central Authority for Convention adoptions in the Philippines may provide you with a referral.
+If both the United States and the Philippines determine that you are suitable and eligible to adopt, and the Philippines’s Central Authority for Convention adoptions has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the Central Authority for Convention adoptions in the Philippines may provide you with a referral.
 The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of the child.
 The adoption authority in the Philippines will provide a background study and other information, if available, about the child to help you decide whether to accept the referral.
-We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
-You must also adhere to the recommendations in the home study submitted to USCIS with respect to the number of children and capacity to deal with any special needs of an adoptive child.
+We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also adhere to the USCIS suitability determination with respect to the number of children and capacity to deal with any special needs of an adoptive child.
 Learn more about Health Considerations.
 If you accept the referral, the adoption service provider communicates that to the Central Authority in the Philippines.
 Learn more about this critical decision.

 4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption